venus-lang/venus_old/README.md

 And hopefully when I finish the learning, I could come up with a prototype language that is as easy to use as Python, yet as efficient as C.

-# Project Status

-It is at a very preliminary design state.
-No code has written yet.

-Before writing any code, I have to finish three tasks:

-1. [ ] Write the first draft of design docs
-2. [ ] Learn [LLVM](http://llvm.org) basics and make it into a chapter for the book.
-3. [ ] Learn about D's implementation, especially [SDC](https://github.com/deadalnix/SDC) because it is written in idiomatic D.

 ## The Book

 #### [Chapter 1: Tutorial](book/ch01/index.md)